 - Disable “CFG Lock” completely (very critical, won’t boot either);

-- Finally, enable “Extreme Memory Profile (XMP)” to boost performance.
+- Enable “Extreme Memory Profile (XMP)” to boost performance.

 After this handful of changes, go to the main screen and opt to “Save And Reboot” the computer.
 You are done!

 Since I need to keep a record of this for my own reference, too, here is the visual guide of minimal BIOS settings to run OS X via Chameleon or Clover.